Frequently Asked Questions

 About 75% of Calvin interns are paid, and the average pay rate is $10 per hour.
 In some industries, unpaid internships are more common (e.g. non-profit orgs, broadcasting), while in others, interns' wages are very competitive (e.g. accounting, engineering, computer science).
 We do not dictate whether or not an employer needs to pay interns or what their wages must be.
 Students can receive both pay and credit for an internship.

 Issues related to unpaid internships are currently being addressed in litigation and have not been completely resolved.
 The Fair Labor Standards Act (FLSA) has a six prong test to determine if an intern can be classified as a "trainee" and therefore not entitled to wages, although the validity of this test has been questioned in recent appeals court rulings.
-Employers must determine for themselves whether their internship fits FLSA standards.
-See a recent handout developed by the organization Intern Bridge for details and see an article about recent court rulings regarding unpaid interns, as well as this recent NY Times article about possible changes to the legality of unpaid internships.
+Employers must determine for themselves whether their internship meets legal standards.
+See a handout developed by the organization Intern Bridge for details and see an article about court rulings regarding unpaid interns, as well as this recent NY Times article about possible changes to the legality of unpaid internships.

 How does a student find an internship?

 Students are responsible for finding their own placements with the assistance of the career development office.
 Students are encouraged to seek out internships at organizations in which they have an interest.
 They also can view a list of open internship positions available on CalvinLink.